edgedb/easy-edgedb/chapter15/index.md

 4. How would you make a function called `display_coffins` that pulls up all the `HasCoffins` objects with more than 0 coffins?

-5. How would you make it without touching the schema?

 [See the answers here.](answers.md)

 <!-- quiz-end -->